krazylek/calendar-month-array/readme.md

 Generates a calendar array with the days of a single month, organized by week.

 This is a fork of module [calendar-month-string](https://github.com/substack/calendar-month-string) by Substack.
-The goal is to return a basic date array in place of a formatted string.
+The goal is to return dates arrays in place of a formatted string.

 # example